If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Aluminum foil

-Mix 2 or 3 tablespoons of baking soda with just enough dish soap to make a paste.
+Mix 3 tablespoons of baking soda with a small amount of dish soap to create a thick, spreadable paste.

 Cleaning Other Types of Pots